jimCresswell/moving-crud/README.md

 # Moving CRUD

-Example moving house CRUD app with multiple views.
+An example moving house CRUD app which for the creation and review of lists of house contents.

-## Global dependencies
+## Required environment dependencies

 * [Node](http://nodejs.org/) v >= 0.10.25 and npm >= 1.3.1 (current stable as of 10th November 2014).
 * Chrome browser
-* `npm install -g grunt-cli karma`
+* `npm install -g grunt-cli bower karma`

 ## To install and run